Vincentelias/buff163-bitskins-price-comparator/README.md

     - api_key

 ## Usage
-Inside root folder: `python comparator`
+The program has two modes which can set in the config:
+- buy_mode="buff" -> buy on buff, sell on cs.deals (will use bitskins API to get prices)
+- buy_mode="csdeals" -> buy on cs.deals, sell on buff.163

+When executing for the first time, make sure to set "reload_all_items" in the config to true.
+This will reload the items (save to files locally) from cs.deals, bitskins, and buff, based on the parameters in the config.
+When running the program again, you can set "reload_all_items" to false.
+The program will use the locally saved items to create new comparisons.

+Use `python comparator` in the root folder to start the program

-The script will first get item data from bitsksins and after that will start scraping each page on buff.163 and collecting the items.
-After it scraped all pages, you will get a summary of the best discounts based on the config parameters.
+It will get a summary of the best discounts based on the config parameters.